-Richmont is committed to intellectual and moral growth.
-Upholding the standard of academic integrity with its reliance on honesty is a responsibility of both faculty and students.
+Richmont is committed to intellectual, spiritual, and moral growth.
+Upholding the standard of academic integrity with its reliance on honesty is the responsibility of both faculty and students.
 In addition to maintaining integrity in their own academic pursuits, the faculty has the right and obligation to set and clarify academic requirements for the work of students.
-Academic integrity is a personal responsibility of students to represent as their own work in reports, papers, or examinations only what they are entitled to honestly so present.
-It includes a collective responsibility to assure that all uphold the spirit and letter of academic integrity.
+Academic integrity is the personal and collective responsibility of all students and faculty.